Television and film in New Jersey: Studio complexes

 Construction of a major studio at Bergen Point is a planned project in Bayonne.
 Called 1888 Studios, it will be the largest in New Jersey and the largest ground-up movie studio complex in North America.

 In 2022, the city of Newark announced that a major new film and television production studio to be called "Lionsgate Newark Studios," would open in 2024 on the 15-acre former Seth Boyden Terrace housing project site at 101 Center Terrace in the Dayton section in the city's South Ward.
 Lionsgate Newark will partner on public relations and community affairs with the New Jersey Performing Arts Center.
 With this project, Lionsgate became the first to be designated as a state's studio partner which would allow the company to capture additional tax benefits up to $100 million set aside for up to three studio partners.

 In 2023, ACX1 Studios announced that it planned to convert the 550,000-square-foot Playground Pier in Atlantic City into a live entertainment and production studio with several ready-to-shoot movie sets.

 In 2024, New Jersey Economic Development Authority awarded $9.5 million grants to local municipalities for road, power transmission, and water infrastructure to support developments of new sound stages and production facilities.
 Those projects included the 1.2 million-square-foot Carteret Stages in Carteret, a 280,000-square-foot studio facility in Jersey City developed by Mana Contemporary, an expansion of Caven Point Studio with three new sound stages in Jersey City, a development of 185,000 square feet sound stages by Atlantic Picture Motion Studios in Egg Harbor City, and a television studio in East Brunswick.

+In 2026, Alan Mruvka announced plans for Filmology Labs to open at the Padded Wagon Building in the historic silk mill complex at 61 State Street in Paterson.